cortexproject/cortex/docs/production/tls.md

 Client flags are component specific.

-For an HTTP client in the alertmanager:
+For an HTTP client in the Alertmanager:
 ```
     # Path to the TLS Cert for the HTTP Client
-    -alertmanager.client.http-tls-cert-path=/path/to/client.crt
+    -alertmanager.configs.tls-cert-path=/path/to/client.crt

     # Path to the TLS Key for the HTTP Client
-    -alertmanager.client.http-tls-key-path=/path/to/client.key
+    -alertmanager.configs.tls-key-path=/path/to/client.key

     # Path to the TLS CA for the HTTP Client
-    -alertmanager.client.http-tls-ca-path=/path/to/root.crt
+    -alertmanager.configs.tls-ca-path=/path/to/root.crt
 ```

-For a GRPC client in the ruler:
+For a GRPC client in the Querier:
 ```
     # Path to the TLS Cert for the GRPC Client
-    -ruler.grpc-tls-cert-path=/path/to/client.crt
+    -querier.frontend-client.tls-cert-path=/path/to/client.crt

     # Path to the TLS Key for the GRPC Client
-    -ruler.grpc-tls-key-path=/path/to/client.key
+    -querier.frontend-client.tls-key-path=/path/to/client.key

     # Path to the TLS CA for the GRPC Client
-    -ruler.grpc-tls-ca-path=/path/to/root.crt
+    -querier.frontend-client.tls-ca-path=/path/to/root.crt
 ```